thinkloop/memoizerific/README.md

 ```
 We generated sets of thousands of random argument combinations of varying variance (to increase and decrease cache hits and misses) and fed
-the same ones to each memoization lib.
-For the full details and source see [memoize-js-libs-benchmarks](https://github.com/thinkloop/memoize-js-libs-benchmarks).
+them each the same ones.
+For the full details and source of the benchmarks see [memoize-js-libs-benchmarks](https://github.com/thinkloop/memoize-js-libs-benchmarks).

 ##### Data
-Here is data from running each lib through 5000 iterations on firefox 44:
+Following is data from 5000 iterations for each test on firefox 44:

 | Cache Size | Num Args | Approx. Cache Hits (variance) | LRU-Memoize | Memoizee | Memoizerific | % Faster |
 | :--------: | :------: | :---------------------------: | :---------: | :------: | :----------: | :------: |